Breathing Techniques for Anxiety

 Someone is holding a pencil sharpened at both ends, on which is written 'inhale' and 'exhale'.
 The image illustrates the idea of regular, calming breathing techniques for anxiety.

-Perhaps you’re wondering, “How can I ever get a handle on my anxiety, when everything is out of control?”
-You may feel like a failure or even imagine that something must be wrong with you to feel like this.
-The easiest things may be to opt for your usual avoidance habits.
-That might be staying in bed with the curtains drawn, or giving way to over-eating or drinking.
-It might mean phoning up friend after friend, trying to pump them for reassurance.
+In the heat of the anxious moment, it can seem like everything is out of control.
+Feeling out of control often leads on to avoidance habits, since they give the illusion of being in control.
+An avoidance habit might be staying in bed with the curtains drawn, or it might be over-eating or drinking.
+It might mean phoning up friend after friend, pumping them for reassurance.
 Or it might simply mean a wallow in your favourite series on Netflix.

 How Breathing Techniques for Anxiety Can Help

-One method of ‘self-soothing’ is through breathing techniques for anxiety.
 Done right, these techniques really will help you calm down.
 Done regularly, they should help you lower your day-to-day levels of anxiety, so that you can manage your life more comfortably.
-In this blog post, we’ll delve into the ins and outs of these breathing techniques and I’ll share three effective methods.
-These can serve as useful tools for you, in your journey to get to a calmer, more balanced existence.
 We all have ups and downs in our moods – that’s just part of being human.
 But when the moods feel out of control, then it’s time to do what you can to change things.

 Before we dive into the ins and outs of breathing techniques, it’s important to dispel a common misconception.
 Maybe you’ve heard that to do breathing techniques effectively you need to be particularly ‘Zen’.
-Or to somehow stop thinking at all.
-Actually, you don’t need any special skill to use a breathing technique.
+Or that you need to somehow stop thinking at all.
+Actually, you don’t need any special skill.
 You don’t need to be ‘good at meditation’ or be a seasoned yogi.

-These techniques are accessible to everyone, regardless of prior experience or perceived serenity levels.
-They are practical tools, that can be easily integrated into your daily life, no matter how chaotic it may seem.
+These techniques are accessible to everyone, regardless of prior experience or perceived ‘serenity levels’.
+They are practical tools, that can be easily integrated into your daily life, no matter how chaotic your life may seem.
 They don’t need a big time commitment either, but they do need to be done regularly.
-Nor do they take long – even a few minutes once or twice a day will reap benefits and make a difference to your overall sense of well-being.
+Even a few minutes once or twice a day will reap benefits and make a difference to your overall sense of well-being.

 Diaphragm Breathing: A Foundation of Calm